T2T consortium annotation of the CHM13 genome

 Total 58700 60655

-A comparison of the genes using gene IDs to match annotations is shown in the figure below.
+A comparison of the genes (from v5.1) using gene IDs to match annotations is shown in the figure below.
 Genes were compared between RefSeq v110 on GRCh38, the Liftoff version of RefSeq on CHM13, and the NCBI version of RefSeq on CHM13.
 The NCBI version, shown in blue, was produced using the Gnomon pipeline, which only mapped approximately half of the protein coding genes.

 Figure: Venn diagrams showing the overlaps between the RefSeq annotation of GRCh38 (yellow), the RefSeq annotation of CHM13 produced here by Liftoff (red), and the NCBI RefSeq annotation produced internally at NCBI (blue) using the Gnomon pipeline.
 The large orange regions show the near-complete overlap between our RefSeq annotation (Liftoff-based) and the GRCh38 annotation.